ezEngine/ezEngine/Data/Base/Editor/Meshes/Readme.md

 <https://github.com/ezEngine/src-assets>

+## To update ezMesh files

-The editor project is used to convert them into the EZ specific formats.
+The editor project is used to convert source assets from .glb format into the EZ specific formats.
-The files from the AssetCache are then copied here.
+The files from the AssetCache must then be copied here.

+## To update OBJ files

+Use Blender to export to OBJ.
+See local Readme.md files for detailed instructions.